Review Your Data

 EDIT OR INACTIVATE DOCUMENT ISSUE IN LITIGATION

-To edit or inactivate a Folder or Document Issue in Litigation, navigate to the DOCUMENTS tab, click the three-dot drop-down (hamburger menu) next to the folder/document issue name, and make the appropriate selection.
+To edit or inactivate a folder or document issue in litigation, navigate to the DOCUMENTS tab, click the three-dot drop-down next to the folder/document issue name, and make the appropriate selection.

-In the folder list of Discovery and Litigation databases, you will now find an "unfoldered documents" link which returns search results for documents which have not been added to one or more folders.
-The aim of this addition is to help ease anxiety you may have in making sure you have "seen it all".
+In the folder list of Discovery and Litigation databases, you will now find an "unfoldered documents" link which returns search results for documents which have not been added to folders.
+The aim of this addition is to help ease anxiety you may have in making sure you have "seen it all."

-Locate the unfoldered documents link via the REVIEW tab in a Discovery database, or in the DOCUMENTS tab of a Litigation database.
+Locate the unfoldered documents link under the REVIEW tab in a Discovery database or under the DOCUMENTS tab of a Litigation database.

 UNFOLDERED DOCUMENTS LINK IN DISCOVERY